 No, I never fear a terrorist attack, bombing, or kidnapping in Dubai.

-No, I've never been attacked or profiled here for being black/American/a 5'3″ woman.
+No, I've never been attacked or profiled here for being Black, and American, and a 5'2″ woman.

 No, I've never felt unsafe getting into a taxi while intoxicated in the middle of the night.
 As I said, the taxi drivers here are closely monitored and are more importantly very kind, hardworking people.